BenLangmead/bowtie/MANUAL.markdown

     T2302111203131231130300111123220
     ...

-In this example, `T` is the primer base.
-Bowtie attempts to detect and handle the primer base properly (i.e., it does not include it in the read sequence).
+In this example, `T` is the primer base.  `bowtie` detects and handles primer bases properly (i.e., it is trimmed prior to alignment) as long as the rest of the read is encoded as numbers.

 ### Building a colorspace index